FauveNoir/einstein-puzzle/README.md

 The general syntaxe to manage informative groups is `<s [v|h]<number>`.
 The `v` prefix is for vertical informative group and the `h` for horizontal informative group, it is immediatly followed by the number of the group in his range.

+###Arrow mode
+For all the actions bellow, the user can get an preview effects and all relations with arrows.

 ##Screenshot
 ###Action’s suggestion
 ![Action suggestion](./mok-up-chose-action.png)